I think of 3D design, or at least how I approach it, as similar to photography, says Maisa Immonen

 MI: Yes, I’m very interested in fine art.
 I think that 3D design has more in common with fine art than with graphic design.
 I love to paint and draw and make rugs, but generally I find it much easier to sell 3D work than to sell paintings.

-CB: The 3D world is something that seems very cutting-edge and brand new, but, for example, many designers work with 3D modelling as part of their design process, so its quite established technology in the design world.
+CB: The 3D world is something that seems very cutting-edge and brand new, but, for example, many designers work with 3D modelling as part of their design process, so it’s quite established technology in the design world.

 MI: Yes, that’s definitely true.
 From my point of view, I think of 3D design, or at least how I approach it, as something similar to photography.
 It’s as if I’m a photographer and the 3D characters are like the models.
 I suppose the aspect that seems new is the widespread appearance of 3D technology in things like Instagram filters.
 Because Instagram has made filter programmes so wildly popular, I think designers have become more attracted to making them.